serializingme/website-content/content/post/2015-06-12-curious-fish-is-curious.md

   </tbody>
 </table>

-{{< alert class="info" >}}The row "references to virtualization" means that in that specific entity, at least one field describing it contains a reference to the word "virtual" or the name of the virtualization technology itself.{{< /alert >}}
+{{< alert >}}The row "references to virtualization" means that in that specific entity, at least one field describing it contains a reference to the word "virtual" or the name of the virtualization technology itself.{{< /alert >}}
 {{< alert class="warning" >}}Checking the running services is necessary to ensure that a specific driver is in use.{{< /alert >}}
 {{< alert class="warning" >}}CPU/Chipset miss match don't always occur, it will depend on the hardware selected for the virtual machine.{{< /alert >}}
 {{< alert class="warning" >}}The physical host and all machines are running Windows 7 SP1 (32 and 64 bits).{{< /alert >}}